Selah and the Spades: Plot

-Selah is a senior at a Pennsylvania boarding school, where she leads a faction of students called the Spades who sell drugs to other students.
-The school has four other factions; however, unlike the others, Selah has no one to replace her when she graduates.
+Selah Summers is a senior at the elite Haldwell Boarding School in Pennsylvania, where she leads a drug-dealing faction of students known as the Spades.
+Unlike the school's four other factions- the Sea, the Skins, the Bobbies, and the Prefects- the Spades have not yet nominated a candidate to replace Selah as their leader when she graduates.

-Maxxie is her right-hand man, and together they have developed a secret, efficient operation.
-A new girl, Paloma, transfers into the school, and when she photographs Selah during Spirit Squad practice, Selah immediately sees her talent.
-Selah asks Paloma to take incriminating photos of her rival Bobby cheating on her boyfriend, thrusting Paloma into the school's drama.
-Selah tells Maxxie that Paloma reminds her of herself, and decides to begin grooming her to take over.
-Paloma is a fast learner and quickly proves herself in the Spades.
+As the leader of the Spades, Selah has developed a highly efficient operation with her right-hand man, Maxxie.
+When a new girl, Paloma, transfers to the school and photographs Selah during her Spirit Squad practice, Selah quickly recognizes her perceptiveness and talent.
+She tasks Paloma with taking photos of her rival Bobby (the leader of the Bobbies) cheating on her boyfriend with Two Tom (the leader of the Prefects), thrusting Paloma into the center of the factions' heated rivalry.
+Selah explains to Maxxie that Paloma reminds her of herself, and that she intends to begin grooming her to become the next leader of the Spades.